 Texarkana College is dedicated to facilitating the growth and development of enrolled students in becoming competent entry-level pharmacy technicians to function within the healthcare community they serve.
 Students will learn the theory of the pharmacy profession including both institutional and retail/community pharmacy essentials.
 Upon completion of this program, students will gain growth and development in becoming pharmacy technicians with high ethics, professionalism, effective communication skills, critical thinking skills, clinical competency, and the highest quality patient care in mind.

 After gaining conditional acceptance into the Pharmacy Technician Program, students must register as a Pharmacy Technician Trainee with the Texas State Board of Pharmacy.
 The fee for this registration is not included in Texarkana College tuition and fees.
 This process will include fingerprinting and a criminal background check.
 It takes approximately 4-6 weeks for the application to be processed by the State Board of Pharmacy.
-Students must present their original Texas State Board of Pharmacy, Pharmacy Technician Trainee Certificate to the instructor on the first day of class.
+The instructor will guide students through the process of registering with the Texas Board of Pharmacy during the first semester of the program.

 |PHRA 1301 Introduction to Pharmacy||3|

 |PHRA 1202 Pharmacy Law||2|

 |PHRA 1309 Pharmaceutical Mathematics I||3|

 Have questions about this program, the costs involved and what job prospects may exist in the marketplace?
 Check our Gainful Employment report.

 To learn more, please contact us.